 1960 Aston Martin DB4 Series II

-240 bhp, 3,670 cc DOHC alloy inline six-cylinder engine with dual HD/8 carburettors, four-speed DB manual transmission, independent front suspension with upper and lower control arms and coil springs, rear live axle with Watt linkage, trailing arms, and coil springs, and four-wheel disc brakes.
-Wheelbase: 2,490 mm
+240 bhp, 3,670 cc DOHC inline six-cylinder engine, four-speed manual gearbox, independent front suspension with upper and lower control arms, coil springs and anti-roll bar, live rear axle with Watt linkage, trailing links and coil springs, and four-wheel hydraulic disc brakes.
+Wheelbase: 98 in.